Jason-Lee0/YOLO-DynaSLAM/README.md

   ./build_ros.sh
   ```

 **Only release code for RGB-D camera.
-If you need the code with the other diveces,you could ask me or refer the ros-rgbd.cc to modify**
+If you need the code with the other diveces,you could ask me or refer the ros-rgbd.cc to modify.**

-**I ran the code with opencv3.4.4,and it worked.**
+*BTW,I ran the code with opencv3.4.4,and it worked.

-If you used other version of opencv,you need to change the line in CMakeLists.
+If you used other version of opencv,you need to change the line in CMakeLists.*